MBilalQureshi/versus-drf-m5/docs/md_files/BACKEND.md

 ### CI Python Linter
 No errors were found when running Python files through [Pep8](https://pep8ci.herokuapp.com/#).

+## Automated Testing
+Automated test was performed specifically on Navbar.
+All tests ran successfully and no issue was detected.

+<strong>Note:</strong> To avoid conflicts in URLs, If you want to perform automated testing kindly change the code in the following files mentioned [here](/docs/md_files/WITHOUT_DEPLOY_SETTINGS.md).
+Code can also be found here. baseURL from handlers.js was also removed as drf and frontend exists in same project.

 ### Manual Testing
 <strong>Note: </strong>All the manual testing was performed before applying changes as mentioned in "[Ready unified projects before deployment](https://code-institute-students.github.io/advfe-unified-workspace/deployment/00-deployment)" to avoid conflicts in URL. if you want to perform manual testing kindly change the code in the following files mentioned [here](/docs/md_files/WITHOUT_DEPLOY_SETTINGS.md).
+Code can also be found here.

 - I confirmed that the root welcome message is shown correctly.
 - I confirmed all URLs are manually tested and are working correctly.